 Affidavits.

 An affidavit must identify the filing to which it relates by indicating that document’s title and date of filing.
-An affidavit must be filed in support of any document seeking a factual determination by the Court.
+An affidavit must be filed in support of any motion or other document seeking a factual determination by the Court.

 Documents in Removed Actions and Records Transmitted from Another Court.